-Title: R/618/3739 Building working relationships with customers Level: 2 Credit Value: 2 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how a customer's or client's interactions with employees influence their opinion of an organisation as a whole Explain how an employee's self- presentation can affect a customer's opinion of the individual and their organisation 1.2 Explain why keeping customers satisfied is important to organisations 2.
-Understand why organisations normally have protocols for dealing with 2.1 Describe the key areas likely to be contained in a customer service protocol customers 2.2 Explain why it is important for employees to follow customer service protocols Be able to interact positively with customers in line with given protocols 3.1 Follow protocols to provide answers to commonly occurring customer query requests 3.2 Communicate appropriately with customers 3.3 Explain the procedures within an organisation for dealing with customer problems and complaints 3.4 Describe when it would be necessary to involve colleagues in assisting the customer Unit aim (s) In this unit the learner will be introduced to the concept of customer service standards and the way in which organisations ensure their delivery through the use of protocols.
-Assessment requirements This unit is assessed through portfolio of evidence.
+Title: R/618/3739 Building working relationships with customers Level: 2 Credit Value: 2 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how a customer's or client's interactions with employees influence their opinion of an organisation as a whole 1.1 Explain how an employee's self- presentation can affect a customer's opinion of the individual and their organisation 1.2 Explain why keeping customers satisfied is important to organisations 2.
+Understand why organisations normally have protocols for dealing with customers 2.1 Describe the key areas likely to be contained in a customer service protocol 2.2 Explain why it is important for employees to follow customer service protocols 3.
+Be able to interact positively with customers in line with given protocols 3.1 Follow protocols to provide answers to commonly occurring customer query requests 3.2 Communicate appropriately with customers 3.3 Explain the procedures within an organisation for dealing with customer problems and complaints 3.4 Describe when it would be necessary to involve colleagues in assisting the customer Additional information Unit aim (s) In this unit the learner will be introduced to the concept of customer service standards and the way in which organisations ensure their delivery through the use of protocols.